The Complexity of Proper Homotopy Equivalence of Graphs: Introduction

 The mapping class group of a surface is the group of homeomorphisms of that surface considered up to homotopy.
 The group of outer automorphisms of a free group can be realized as the group of homotopy equivalences of a graph whose fundamental group is that free group.
 These two groups of symmetries are closely related and classical objects of study in geometric group theory.
 Traditionally, the study of these objects focused on \emph{finite-type} surfaces, those with finitely generated fundamental groups, and finite graphs.
 The corresponding groups of symmetries are then finitely generated groups.
 Recently, there has been a considerable rise in interest in \emph{infinite-type} surfaces, those with infinitely-generated fundamental group, and their mapping class groups.
 In parallel, Algom-Kfir and Bestvina introduced the mapping class group of an infinite graph, a geometric infinite-type analog of $\Out(F_n)$, in \cite{AB2021}.

 The mapping class group of a graph is defined to be the group of proper homotopy equivalences, up to proper homotopy.
-Thus, graphs which are themselves proper homotopy equivalent have the same (ie isomorphic) mapping class groups, just as homeomorphic surfaces have the same mapping class groups.
+Thus, graphs which are themselves proper homotopy equivalent have isomorphic mapping class groups, just as homeomorphic surfaces have isomorphic mapping class groups.
 So, it is natural to ask the parallel questions: \begin{enumerate} \item ``How hard is it to recognize when two surfaces are homeomorphic?" and \item ``How hard is it to recognize when two graphs are proper homotopy equivalent?" \end{enumerate}